 Right now I’m using a Canon EOS 5D and a Sigma DP1, where I prefer the Sigma on a day-to-day basis due to its size.
 The EOS gets used for longer outings and assignments.

-When I moved to New York City in 2002, I was inspired by the energy of the city and immediatedly started taking photographs of strangers, not knowing that the genre “” existed.
+When I moved to New York City in 2002, I was inspired by the energy of the city and immediatedly started taking photographs of strangers, not knowing that the genre “street photography” existed.
 It quickly became a very serious hobby of mine and I purchased a Canon EOS 10D.

 What are the typical preparations that need to be made before a shoot?
 (Both in terms of camera equipment and researching the location itself / weather etc.)

 I normally shoot with one body and one prime lens only, preferably a 28mm lens.
 In terms of weather I try to avoid harsh sunlight, so I either go out later during that day or carry a flash for slight fill light.
 In the event of rain I would carry a ziplock bag to protect my camera.
 For all-day shoots I carry two or three different cameras, a set of lenses, several memory cards and a flash.
 Comfortable shoes are a must!
 TIP: use multiple smaller memory cards, instead of putting all of your eggs into one basket!